 Your body will go into a state of ketosis when your glycogen stores (glucose in the body) are depleted and your body doesn't have enough glucose for energy.
 It will then produce ketone bodies from fat as a source of energy.
 If you eat less than about 50g of carbs per day for a period of time or if you fast, you will go into a state of ketosis.

 Some people argue that this is a dangerous, emergency and starvation-like state, but this is completely false.

 First you have to make the distinction between ketosis and ketoacidosis.
-Ketoacidosis is a serious and possibly fatal condition that some diabetics can develop where sugar and ketone bodies get extremely high in the blood because your cells can’t absorb any of them for energy.
+Ketoacidosis is a serious and possibly fatal condition that some diabetics can develop where sugar and ketone bodies get extremely high in the blood because their cells can't absorb any of them for energy.
 This creates a blood that is too acidic and is very dangerous and requires emergency assistance.

 Everybody frequently goes in ketosis during the night because of the fasting.

 Some will argue that while most cells can use ketone bodies as a source of energy, some brain and kidney cells absolutely need glucose for energy.
 While this is true, the body can easily make glucose for these cells with proteins by a process called gluconeogenesis.
 Therefore, those who say that a very low carb or zero carb diet is dangerous and unsustainable are wrong.